• As low as $338/Night

 This is a bespoke one-level home located on a .5 acre lot in a location that is central, but on a peaceful and seemingly private street.
 It is close to trails and only about 5 miles from MCRD Parris Island (conveniently located for families of graduates).

-The home has many great features, including a screened and an unscreened deck, instant boiling kettle water from a special tap (name), an office attached to the master bedroom, adjustable bed (with remote) in master bedroom, upgraded enormous appliances, cavernous (over 2600 sq ft) and open-concept floor plan, generously-sized dining room with a elegant dining set (for that very special meal), a TV in each bedroom, everything is on one level, and much more!
+The home has many great features, including a screened and an unscreened deck, instant boiling kettle water from a special tap (name), an office attached to the master bedroom, adjustable bed (with remote) in master bedroom, upgraded enormous appliances, roomy (over 2600 sq ft) and open-concept floor plan, generously-sized dining room with a handsome dining set (for that very special meal), a TV in each bedroom, everything is on one level, and much more!

 The master suite is on one side of the home, with a king-sized bed, office space, walk-in-closet and full en-suite bathroom.
 Another side of the home has the powder room and then a hallway that leads to the other two bedrooms (each with a queen-sized bed) and shared bathroom.
 The home sleeps 6 in total.

 Linens, towels, etc. will all be included for your stay.
-If desired, please make use of our cookware, dishes, silverware, cutlery, modest and sizable appliances —-everything there is available for your use and convenience during your stay.
+If desired, please make use of our cookware, dishes, silverware, cutlery, modest and huge appliances —-everything there is available for your use and convenience during your stay.

 Don’t hesitate to contact us with any questions that you may have.